ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 How to add a Geo-Replicated Disaster Recovery Node:

 - You can add an on-demand DR node to existing Db2 on Cloud instances.
-After clicking your instance in the IBM Cloud dashboard, you will see an option called **Manage Disaster Recovery**.
+After clicking your instance in the {{site.data.keyword.cloud_notm}} dashboard, you will see an option called **Manage Disaster Recovery**.
 You can add a Geo-Replicated Disaster Recovery Node from there.
-- If you purchased Db2 on Cloud on contract through a sales representative and do not have an IBM Cloud subscription, contact your IBM representative to add a DR node.
+- If you purchased Db2 on Cloud on contract through a sales representative and do not have an {{site.data.keyword.cloud_notm}} subscription, contact your IBM representative to add a DR node.

 #### Backup, restore and import/export data